larryturner/diamondback/readme.md

 ### Documentation

-Diamondback documentation is generated from the source, indexed, and searchable.
+Diamondback documentation is generated from the source, indexed, and searchable from GitHub.

 [![GitHub](./images/github.png)](https://larryturner.github.io/diamondback/)